swift-on-server/site/src/contents/posts/2024/02/08-using-swiftnio-channels/contents.md

 # SwiftNIO Channels

-In the [previous tutorial](/using-swiftnio-fundamentals), we've covered the fundamentals of SwiftNIO.
+In the [previous tutorial](/using-swiftnio-fundamentals), you've learned the fundamentals of SwiftNIO.
 You're now familiar with the concept of an `EventLoop`.

-In this tutorial, we'll be building a TCP server that echoes back any data that it receives.
+In this tutorial, you'll be building a TCP server that echoes back any data that it receives.
 This is a very common pattern in network applications, and is a great way to get started with SwiftNIO.
 You'll learn what **Channels** and **Channel Pipelines** are, and how SwiftNIO uses them to represent network connections.
 You'll also learn about **Channel Handlers** and applying this knowledge using structured concurrency.

 In order to start with this tutorial, [Download the Samples](https://github.com/swift-on-server/using-swiftnio-channels-sample).
 If you're stuck, you can keep at the Finished product within that repo as well.